maikfussel/circle-arc-constraint-accuracy/README.md

 # Circle Arc Constraint Accuracy

-A small study of the accuracy of geometric constructions for circular arcs, using FreeCAD
+A small study of the accuracy of geometric constructions for circular arcs in FreeCAD.

+**Or: How to constrain either the radius or the arc length of a circle section.**

+For a full circle, the length around the circle is its **circumference**.
+For only a section of a circle, the corresponding part of the circumference is the **arc length**.

-The constructions can be used in two directions:
+This construction method can therefore be used in both directions:

-* constrain the **radius** of the circle and determine the resulting **circumference / arc length**, or
+* constrain the **radius** of a circular arc and determine its resulting **arc length**, or
-* constrain the **circumference / arc length** and determine the resulting **radius**.
+* constrain the **arc length** and determine the corresponding **radius**.

-Several sketches were constructed with different levels of accuracy, using either only the center ring or three rings.
+The tests below compare the accuracy of this approach for different circle sectors and construction methods.

+The FreeCAD project file DETERMINE_arc_length.FCStd is included in this repository.
+Feel free to use, modify, and adapt it for your own projects.

 ## Accuracy